List of Emmerdale characters introduced in 2012: Dominic Andrews

 Gemma, Belle and Sean go to a party which, unknown to them, Dom is DJing at.
 After the party, Dom begins to get close to new vicar Harriet Finch (Katherine Dow Blyton), and finally kisses her.
 He thinks Gemma is at a sleepover with Belle, but unknown to him, she is unconscious after a fight with Belle (caused by the fact that both girls like Sean) and Gemma fell, hitting her head on a rock.
 Although a remorseful Belle offered to help her, Gemma refused and stormed off, before collapsing.
 Dom rushes to the hospital with Vanessa and Harriet when Harriet and Zak found Gemma and Dom sits by her bedside.
 When Zak and Dan arrive, Dom is told Gemma may have a brain haemorrhage.
 He pushes everyone away until Belle, Sean and Lisa arrive and Dom is told that Gemma is braindead, devastating everyone.
 Dom must decide whether or not to turn off her machines and Zak tells Dom about when Butch died, as the nurses push Dom for answers about organ donation.
 After listening to Zak, Dom decides to donate Gemma's organs although her brain isn't available.
 Dom cries, as Gemma is wheeled away to the operating room.
 Dom returns home and barely talks to anyone.
 Belle visits, bringing a scrapbook of photos and quotes about Gemma made by the school, which he is very happy about and proud of.
 In late March, without Dom knowing, Belle tells Zak that she believes she is responsible for Gemma's death and Zak takes her to the police station to confess.
 Belle is charged with murder and Zak visits Dom.
 Dom is devastated and confused, demanding he be allowed to visit Belle and confront her.
 He punches Zak in the face and Zak tells him to take it out on him rather than Belle.
 The following week, Cain visits and tells him that Belle plans to plead guilty.
 Dom gets very angry, accusing the Dingles of harassing him and tells Cain that he hopes Belle rots.
 Dom's mood improves when he is sent a considerable amount of money anonymously.
 Initially, Dom thinks Vanessa is responsible but she tells him it wasn't her.
-Dom then thinks it was Betty Eagleton (Paula Tilbrook) and kisses her in the cafe as a means of saying thank you but Harriet is convinced it wasn't her as it isn't in her nature.
+Dom then thinks it was Betty Eagleton (Paula Tilbrook) and kisses her in the café as a means of saying thank you but Harriet is convinced it wasn't her as it isn't in her nature.
 Later, Harriet realises that it was Edna Birch (Shirley Stelfox) who sent the money, which she had won on a scratch card that Sandy Thomas (Freddie Jones) gave her for her birthday.
 Edna had previously been against claiming the money, as she is a devout Christian and believes gambling is sinful, but makes an exception to help Dom.
 At Belle's trial, he tells the judge that he does not want her sent down for murder after realising it was an accident.
 Dom departs from the village with his money and goes to live in London where his brothers and nephews live.